jingyushi/jingyushi.github.io/_pages/life.md

 ![My banner!](assets/img/apex.png)

 I still plays a lot of video games!
+I have hundreds game in my library.
 I love making friends in games.

 ### Basketball

 I love playing basketball!
 I play very causal pick-up games at LA fit and such.
 I have been playing for so many years that I don't even remember.
 I made a lot of friends on court!

-###
+### Music

+I am a Jazz lover.
+I play a bit saxophone.
+I am learning guitar too.